brandokoch/neovim-ide/README.md

 In this repository I am trying to solve the aforementioned problems by providing a NeoVim configuration that is **lightweight**, **easy to install**, **easy to understand and customize** and has a detailed **documentation for 99% of commands I use day-to-day**.
 This repository is based on a fork of https://github.com/LunarVim/nvim-basic-ide by chris@machine who has done most of the lua code skeleton.
 What I offer here is my customization with detailed documentation that I hope will prove useful for Vim/Neovim beginners and even some more advanced users.

 ✔️ Detailed documentation  ✔️ VSCode look  ✔️ File Explorer (NvimTree)  ✔️ Integrated terminal  (ToggleTerm)
 ✔️ Debugging (DAP)  ✔️ Latex editing ()  ✔️ Grep and fuzzy search (FZF, RipGrep)  ✔️ Auto-Completion
-✔️ Linting  ✔️ Git support  ✔️ View markdown
+✔️ LSP ✔️ Linting  ✔️ Git support  ✔️ View markdown

 Disclamers:
-1. <strong>I'am by no means an expert in NeoVim or lua for that matter, this repo is a culmination of my hours of research and experience on the subject of using Vim</strong>
+1. <i>I'am by no means an expert in NeoVim or lua for that matter, this repo is a culmination of my hours of research and experience on the subject of using Vim.</i>
-2. <strong>As a Machine Learning Engineer and Researcher I might be biased in my workflow and therefore configuration so make sure to perform customizations specific to you and the programming languages you use</strong>
+2. <i>As a Machine Learning Engineer and Researcher I might be biased in my workflow and therefore configuration so make sure to perform customizations specific to you and the programming languages you use.</i>
+3. <i>Even though I am comfortable working with this configuration, there are still modifications/updates/fixes I will want to add in the near future.
+Look at this repository as a work in progress.</i>

 # TODO
 " For replacing occurences visually selected text